wp-plugins/mendeleyplugin/readme.txt

 <p>Please make sure that caching is switched on when accessing shared collections!
 There is currently an access rate limit of 150 requests per hour - and since we need one request for every document (for retrieving the details) this limit is reached quickly.</p>

+<p>The plugin assumes that curl support is available in your PHP engine.
+If you see error messages like "Call to undefined function curl_init()" most likely curl support is not enabled.
+You can check by creating a .php file with a phpinfo(); command in it.
+Browse to this and search/look for curl on the resulting page.
+If support is enabled, there will be a listing for it.</p>

 <p>There are some reported problems with other plugins that are using the OAuth PHP library like tweetblender: If the other plugin does not check if the library is already loaded (as ours does), initializing the other plugins after wp_mendeley will result in an error message.
 In this case deactivate the other plugin.</p>

 == Upgrade Notice ==